dnicolasespinoza/dnicolasespinoza.github.io/_sources/ch3_ContGeoMech.md

 :::{figure-md} fig:YoungPoissonLab
 <img src="../mynewbook/figures/YoungPoissonLab.png" alt="figurecontent" width="600px">

-Actual laboratory measured stress-strain response during rock axial (deviatoric) loading.
+Actual laboratory measured stress-strain response during rock axial (deviatoric $\Delta \sigma_a$) loading.
 Data analysis permits recovering the Young's modulus and the Poisson's ratio.
 The data clearly shows the transition of volumetric strain from positive to negative changes, which clearly shows rock damage before the peak failure stress.
+Elastic property measurement $E$ and $\nu$ should be done with minimum or no damage.
 :::